RonaldoBantayan27/Mauban3/README.md

 `0    0.906262`
 `1    0.093738`
 `Name: proportion, dtype: float64`
-In order to address the class imbalance, SMOTE-NC (Synthetic Minority Oversampling Technique for Nominal and Continuous features)is used by KNeighborsClassifier while the other models use the parameter class_weight='balanced'.
+In order to address the class imbalance, `SMOTE-NC (Synthetic Minority Oversampling Technique for Nominal and Continuous features)`is used by `KNeighborsClassifier` while the other models use the parameter `class_weight='balanced'`.
-Transformers like make_column_transformer and ColumnTransformer are used to prepare the data for encoding and scaling, as required, and fed to a Pipeline.
+Transformers like `make_column_transformer` and `ColumnTransformer` are used to prepare the data for encoding and scaling, as required, and fed to a `Pipeline`.
 A baseline model is built to benchmark the models to be designed.
-Simple models of the various algorithms are initially created to further benchmark the modeling effort. classification_report and confusion_matrix provide the Accuracy, Precision, and Recall of the models.
-F2 score is calculated and a Profit/Loss analysis is also made.
+Simple models of the various algorithms are initially created to further benchmark the modeling effort.
+`classification_report` and `confusion_matrix` provide the `Accuracy`, `Precision`, and `Recall` of the models. `F2 score` is calculated and a `Profit/Loss analysis` is also made.
-The models are optimized using HalvingRandomSearchCV, GridSearchCV, and RandomizedSearchCV.
+The models are optimized using `HalvingRandomSearchCV`, `GridSearchCV`, and `RandomizedSearchCV`.
 The ROC (Receiver Operating Characteristic) Curve is plotted to display the  AUC (Area Under Curve)which is a measure of the predictive power of the model and to calculate the optimal threshold using the Youden’s J method.
 The Precision-Recall Curve is also plotted to demonstrate the relationship between Precision and Recall.
 Precision and Recall are evaluated at different thresholds.
 The threshold that maximizes profit is determined.
 For each classifier, models are constructed and their respective performances are compared to each other.
 In addition to Accuracy, Precision, Recall, F2 score, and AUC, the best model is chosen based on business goals that consider the relative cost of missing a churner (false negatives - predicted not to churn but churned, loss of lifetime value), cost of false alarms (false positives - predicted to churn but stayed, cost of retention offer) and true positives (predicted to stay and actually stayed, saved lifetime value less the cost of retention offer).